Dashboard

 - In general, quantifying the research impact is highly individualized for each program.
 For instance, one program may report the number of undergraduate students participating in research workshops, another may report the number of students participating in long-term research projects, and a third may report the number of research projects completed by staff or faculty paid through the program.

-- Part of the intrinsic SSS program services is to encourage students to participate in undergraduate research through departmental honors thesis, independent study research projects, and participation in a third party research-based program such as UNM’s Research Opportunity Program or UNM’s Ronald E. McNair Research TRIO Program.
+- Part of the intrinsic SSS program services is to encourage students to participate in undergraduate research through departmental honors thesis, independent study research projects, and participation in a third-party research-based program such as UNM’s Research Opportunity Program or UNM’s Ronald E. McNair Research TRIO Program.
 This key performance indicator is not required by the federal government for SSS TRIO programs; this specific information is not collected.

 New student enrollment rates refer to the number of new students who enroll in higher education each semester or each year.
 In general, quantifying the impact of New Student Enrollment is highly individualized for each program.
 This key performance indicator is not required by the federal government however the information is collected and may be reported on.

-Many student services initiatives are focused on serving the community, or on preparing students to progress through the public school system and into higher education.
+Many student services initiatives are focused on serving the community or on preparing students to progress through the public school system and into higher education.
 SSS is limited to providing services to program participants.
 Not applicable for SSS.